dasher-project/dasher-web/documents/Milestones.md

 - User experience survey results shall be formalized into a document and made publicly available within the Dasher-Web repository.
 - Bugs and missing features for the desktop Dasher-Web application shall be identified and documented as issues.
 - Security and accessibility findings shall be remedied, with updates being published to the Dasher-Web repository.
-- Identify users, draft and script a video to demonstrate dasher for users and developers
-- Organise, Record, Edit and Publish video to demonstrate dasher for users and developers
-- Create Promotional material to reach users and gain feedback on iterative testing (Website, Leaflets, Digital media material).

 # Milestone 4